beetbox/beets/docs/reference/config.rst

 default (``per_disc_numbering: no``), tracks are numbered per-release, so the first track on the second disc has track number N+1 where N is the number of tracks on the first disc.
-If this ``per_disc_numbering`` is enabled, then the first track on each disc always has track number 1.
+If this ``per_disc_numbering`` is enabled, then the first (non-pregap) track on each disc always has track number 1.

 If you enable ``per_disc_numbering``, you will likely want to change your :ref:`path-format-config` also to include ``$disc`` before ``$track`` to make